 For elite communication to influence public opinion, citizens must at a minimum be exposed to it.
-But such exposure depends critically on voters' political awareness, "the extent to which an individual pays attention to politics and understands what he or she has encountered" (Zaller, 1992, 21).
-Following previous work, I conceptualize this as a disposition (Prior, 2019) - a "general propensity for reception of news and public affairs information" (Zaller, 1996, 22) rather than attention to any particular story or source.
+But such exposure depends critically on voters' political awareness, "the extent to which an individual pays attention to politics and understands what he or she has encountered" (Zaller 1992, 21).
+Following previous work, I conceptualize this as a disposition (Prior 2019)-a "general propensity for reception of news and public affairs information" (Zaller 1996, 22) rather than attention to any particular story or source.
 Highly aware voters are those who are chronically attuned to news media and more likely to be exposed to political information in general.

-This general attention to politics increases the likelihood that individuals receive messages and cues from "trusted opinion leaders who bundle attitudes in ideological packages" (Kalmoe and Johnson, 2021, 3).
-Inattentive citizens are unlikely to come across such information, or to comprehend it fully if they do.
-Highly aware voters, in contrast, are more likely to get the message and incorporate it into their own thinking (Zaller, 1992, 1996; Margolis, 2018, Ch.
-6).
-As a result, politically aware voters are more likely to connect their predispositions and values to political views in ways that echo elite rhetoric (Federico and Sidanius, 2002; Claassen and Highton, 2009; Jones and Brewer, 2020).
+This general attention to politics increases the likelihood that individuals receive messages and cues from "trusted opinion leaders who bundle attitudes in ideological packages" (Kalmoe and Johnson 2022, 257).
+Inattentive citizens are unlikely to come across such information or to comprehend it fully if they do.
+Highly aware voters, in contrast, are more likely to get the message and incorporate it into their own thinking (Margolis 2018, chap.
+6; Zaller 1992, 1996).
+As a result, politically aware voters are more likely to connect their predispositions and values to political views in ways that echo elite rhetoric (Claassen and Highton 2009; Federico and Sidanius 2002; Jones and Brewer 2020).

-Of particular relevance to this paper, highly aware citizens are more likely to know which social identities "go with" which political views.
-The more politically attentive are more likely to describe parties in terms of their group coalitions (Rothschild et al., 2019), to correctly identify the leanings of religious identifiers (Campbell, Layman and Green, 2020, Ch.
-5), to be aware of partisan stereotypes about demographic groups (Burden, 2008) and to infer issue positions based on candidates' gender (Sanbonmatsu, 2003).
+Of particular relevance to this article, highly aware citizens are more likely to know which social identities "go with" which political views.
+The more politically attentive are more likely to describe parties in terms of their group coalitions (Rothschild et al. 2019), to correctly identify the leanings of religious identifiers (Campbell et al. 2020, chap.
+5), to be aware of partisan stereotypes about demographic groups (Burden 2008), and to infer issue positions on the basis of candidates' gender (Sanbonmatsu 2003).
 More aware voters are more likely to see the links that elites draw between social groups and political attitudes.

 Might awareness also help voters link their own social identities to politics in this way?
 Some previous research supports this line of reasoning, although the evidence is mixed and often rests on analysis of a single identity group.
-For example, more attentive LGB people are more likely to vote for Democrats (Lewis, Rogers and Sherrill, 2011); more aware religious traditionalists to vote Republican (Layman, 2001, Ch.7).
+For example, more attentive LGB people are more likely to vote for Democrats (Lewis et al. 2011); more aware religious traditionalists, to vote Republican (Layman 2001, chap.
+7).
 For other groups, the results are less consistent.
-Saavedra Cisneros (2017, Ch.
-7) finds that greater awareness among Hispanic voters leads them to more strongly identify as Democrats; other work suggests it leads to Republican identification (Hajnal and Lee, 2011, Ch.
+Saavedra Cisneros (2017, chap.
+7) finds that greater awareness among Hispanic voters leads them to more strongly identify as Democrats; other work suggests it leads to Republican identification (Hajnal and Lee 2011, chap.
 6).
-Finally, Delli-Carpini and Keeter (1996, Ch.6) report that differences in policy preferences between groups (such as the gender gap on abortion, or religious gaps on LGB rights) often increase with political knowledge.
+Finally, Delli-Carpini and Keeter (1996, chap.
+6) report that differences in policy preferences between groups (such as the gender gap on abortion or religious gaps on LGB rights) often increase with political knowledge.